U-Shift/Transport-Demand-Modelling/7-PanelModels.md

     ## alternative hypothesis: significant effects

 > **Note:** Large values of H indicate that the fixed effects model is
 > prefered over the random effects model.
-While, A large value of the LM
+While, a large value of the LM
 > statistic in the presence of a small H statistic indicate that the
 > random effects model is more suitable.